 All teachers in public schools in almost all states and provinces in North America are required to have some form of federal, state or provincial certification along with a bachelor's degree.

-In the more prestigious private and boarding schools, there are likely to be teachers who are much more highly qualified, with graduate degrees and higher level awards.
+In the more prestigious private and boarding schools, there are likely to be teachers who are much more highly qualified, with graduate degrees and higher-level awards.
+The same applies to schools with enrichment programs, such as gifted, AP, and IB schools.

 Private school and public school administrators and educators all do their best to create the best learning environment possible.
 There are excellent public schools and there are excellent private schools.